ViragJain3010/Kodex-Server/README.md

     - `code-network`: A bridge network for communication between containers.
     > **Note:** Ensure this network is created to avoid errors.

-    - **Create the Docker Network**
+    - **To Create the Docker Network**
-        Run the following command to create the network:
+        Run the following command:

         ```bash
         docker network create code-network
         ```

         `code-network` is the name of the network used in your docker-compose.yml file.
 You can replace it with any other name, but ensure consistency in your configuration.

----

 <!-- ## Prisma Setup